Annping Chin

 Annping Chin (金安平 (Jīn Ānpíng); born 1950 in Taiwan) is an American historian and sinologist.
 She is a senior lecturer of history at Yale.
 Her fields of study include Confucianism, Taoism, and the Chinese intellectual tradition.
 Before Yale, she was on the faculty at Wesleyan University.

 Chin studied mathematics at Michigan State University and received her Ph.D. in Chinese thought from Columbia University.
 She lives in West Haven, Connecticut, with her husband Jonathan Spence until his death in 2021.
 She has two children, writer Mei Chin and video game designer Yar Woo.

 Chin was born in Taiwan in 1950 to a Manchu family from Liaoning.
-In 1962, she and her family moved to the U.S and have lived there ever since.
+In 1962, she and her family moved to the United States and have lived there ever since.

 Publications

 Chin has written or translated six books: